FedericaGraziano/FedericaGraziano/README.md

   - ML Engineering - SQL, Docker, CI/CD, serving models, MLFlow
   - Explainable AI - SHAP, GradCam, Lime, etc

-- 💡 I'm looking for interesting job in ML and AI, in particular in the engineering field, maintenance filed or physics
+- 💡 I'm looking for interesting job in ML and AI, in particular in the engineering field, maintenance filed or physics.

 - 📫 You can reach me on [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](www.linkedin.com/in/federica-graziano-b2054b18a)

-- ⚡ Fun fact: I love Japanese culture and food! 🗾 When I travelled in Japan I tried all the food specialities 🍜 and I try to replicate them at home.
+- ⚡ Fun fact: I love Japanese culture and food! 🗾 When I travelled to Japan I tried all the food specialities 🍜 and I like to replicate them at home.
 I have also fun in making origami!💮

 ### :hammer_and_wrench: Coding languages and Tools :